datacamp/community-courses-education-data-analysis-primer-r-dplyr-and-plotly/chapter2.md

 Ever wonder how some data scientists make these beautiful geographical maps?
 This exercise shows you how they do it.

-A choropleth map provides an easy way to visualize how a measurement varies across a geographic area or it shows the level of variability within a region.
+A choropleth map provides an easy way to visualize how a measurement varies across a geographic area or the level of variability within a region.
 An example of such a map is provided on the right.
 Run the code and you will see a map of the USA showing the 2011 US Agriculture Exports by State.
 Hover over each state to see the export value per state in Millions USD.

 Let's highlight the most important pieces in the code:

 - The `locations` argument sets the geographic locations corresponding to each value in `z`.
 - `locationmode` determines the set of locations used to match entries in `locations` to regions on the map.
 In this case `USA-states`.
 - In `layout()` you modify the layout of a plotly visualization.
-With e.g. `geo` you tell plotly to only show the `usa` map (remove `geo` and you will have a map of the world).
+For example, with `geo` you tell plotly to only show the `usa` map (remove `geo` and you will have a map of the world).

 *** =instructions